lawmurray/Birch/DOCS.md

 where `C` is the yield type and `C!` the *fiber type*.
 The `yield` statement is used to pause execution and yield a value to the caller, analogous to the `return` statement for functions.
 The fiber terminates when execution reaches the end of the body.
 When terminating, it does not yield a value.
 To terminate the execution of a fiber before reaching the end of the body, use an empty `return;` statement.

-When called, a fiber performs no execution except to construct an object of the fiber type and return it.
-The execution of the fiber is controlled via this object.
+When called, a fiber performs no execution except to construct a value of the fiber type and return it.
+The execution of the fiber is controlled via this value.
 The usage idiom for controlling fibers is analogous to optionals, except that where an optional has zero or one value, a fiber has zero or more values.
 The if-statement for optionals is replaced with a while-loop for fibers:

     c:C! <- f(a, b);
     while (c?) {